Conditions Listeriosis

 People who don’t have a weakened immune system normally experience a listeria infection without symptoms.
 Their gastrointestinal tract is only temporarily colonized by the listeria.

-In some cases, they may have diarrhea and a slightly elevated temperature for a short period.
+In some cases, they may have diarrhea and an elevated temperature for a short period.
 The time between infection and the onset of symptoms varies from a few hours to 14 days, or even longer in the case of pregnant women.

 Often, pregnant women who contract listeriosis only have mild, flu-like symptoms.
-However, their unborn baby can be severely affected by the infection.
+However, the unborn baby can be severely affected.

 The symptoms are usually more severe in people with a weakened immune system.
 They usually experience flu-like symptoms like a high temperature and muscle pain, as well as diarrhea and vomiting.

-Newborn babies who become infected during birth or in the first few weeks of life show symptoms of blood poisoning (sepsis) and experience breathing difficulties and damage to the skin.
+Newborn babies who become infected during birth or in the first few weeks of life may show symptoms of blood poisoning (sepsis).
+For example, they may experience severe shortage of breath and skin changes.

 What causes listeriosis?

 The most common cause of listeriosis is a type of bacteria called Listeria monocytogenes.
-In very rare cases, listeriosis is caused by other types of listeria bacteria.
+In very rare cases, listeriosis in humans is caused by other types of listeria bacteria.

 Listeria is found everywhere in the natural environment.
 It is particularly common in waste water, soil and animal feed.
 This type of bacteria can therefore contaminate animal-based and plant-based food products.